magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 Then came Steph, tipsy and sprawling on the floor.
 "I'm the disco ball!"

 Sarah dropped down beside her, giggling.
 "Perfect!
-Don't move—we just need ABBA."
+Don't move - we just need ABBA."

 Cue *Dancing Queen*.
 The floor erupted.
 Brina dragged a blushing Michael into the circle; Walter shuffled with surprising grace, Gracie laughing beside him.
 Even Ray joined in, quipping mid-spin: "Newton never said anything about standing still."